evgenyneu/tarpan/README.md

 * [Full example code](docs/examples/save_summary/a01_save_summary)

-The text summary format is such that the text can be pasted in Github/Gitlab/Bitbucket's Markdown file, like this:
+The text summary format is such that the text can be pasted into Github/Gitlab/Bitbucket's Markdown file, like this:

 | Name   |   Mean |   Std |   Mode |    + |    - |   68CI- |   68CI+ |   95CI- |   95CI+ |   N_Eff |   R_hat |
 |:-------|-------:|------:|-------:|-----:|-----:|--------:|--------:|--------:|--------:|--------:|--------:|